zainulhasan/Bhadoo-Cloud/README.md

 * Copy your details and use above.
 * `GOOGLE_REDIRECT_URL` is same as `Authorized redirect URIs`

+# Resources

+* subdomain.bhadoocloud.ga are available to use with our Google Credentials.
+Email admin[at]hashhackers[dot]com

 Build from [github.com/Mrigank11/embetacloud](https://github.com/Mrigank11/embetacloud) and [github.com/jpillora/cloud-torrent](https://github.com/jpillora/cloud-torrent)

 License [MIT](https://github.com/ParveenBhadooOfficial/BhadooCloud/blob/master/LICENSE)